 Brown rice and sweet potatoes are good sources of carbohydrates needed to provide energy and fiber in the Yorkie’s diet.

 These carbohydrates tend to cause less stomach upset.
 Fish oils can also help maintain your Yorkie’s shiny, long coat.

-How Much Exercise Does an King Charles Yorkie Need?
+How Much Exercise Does a King Charles Yorkie Need?

 While the King Charles Yorkie may not be a sporting dog, he does have Terrier in his DNA, which means he has energy to spare.

-He will need exercise every day, whether playing fetch or going out for short walk.
+He will need exercise every day, whether playing fetch or going out for a short walk.

 This breed is perfectly designed to be carried around in a purse or backpack, but don’t expect him to stay there all day.

 Allow around 60 minutes of playtime a couple of times a day to wear him out and get him the exercise he needs.